Cerisy-la-Forêt

 Cerisy-la-Forêt (/fr/) is a commune in the Manche department of Normandy in north-western France.
-It had a population of 1,036 inhabitants in 2019 and possesses an important environmental and architectural heritage.
+It possesses an important environmental and architectural heritage.

 The area has been occupied since ancient times and is linked to the sixth-century founding of the Saint-Vigor Abbey which flourished in the eleventh century.
-The commune encompasses 2,300 hectares which include Château de la Boulaye, Château de la Couespellière, and manor houses. it is bordered by Cerisy forest.
+The commune encompasses 2,381 hectares which include Château de la Boulaye, Château de la Couespellière, and manor houses. it is bordered by Cerisy forest.

 Geography

 Cerisy-la-Forêt is east of the Pays saint-lois and west of Bessin, to which it was attached in antiquity.
 It occupies the extreme north of the Massif Armoricain, an area of dairy farms.
-Wooded areas, wetlands,meadows, and pastures with hedges comprise the landscape.
+Wooded areas, wetlands, meadows, and pastures with hedges comprise the landscape.
 The nearest stations are Gare de Lison and Gare de Le Molay-Littry.
 The village is located 13.4 km northeast of Saint-Lô, as the crow files, overlooking the valley of the Elle and offering an unobstructed panorama of Cerisy Forest a kilometer away.

 Bayeux is 18 kilometers directly east, Saint-Lô, prefecture of the département, is 14 km to the south-west, and Caen is 42 km to the east.